Hugo Miehe

 Hugo Robert Heinrich August Miehe (12 August 1875, Braunschweig - 9 March 1932, Berlin) was a German botanist.

-He studied botany at the universities of Göttingen, Munich and Bonn, and in 1903 qualified as a lecturer of botany at the University of Leipzig.
-From 1908 to 1916, he was an associate professor at Leipzig, during which time, he was involved in botanical research at Buitenzorg in Java (1909/10), publishing "Javanische Studien" as a result.
+He studied botany at the University of Göttingen, the Ludwig-Maximilians-Universität München, and the University of Bonn, and in 1903 qualified as a lecturer of botany at Leipzig University.
+From 1908 to 1916, he was an associate professor at Leipzig University, during which time, he was involved in botanical research at Buitenzorg in Java (1909/10), publishing "Javanische Studien" as a result.
 From 1916 to 1932, he was a professor of botany at the Agricultural University of Berlin, where he was also director of the Institute of Botany and Agriculture.

 Published works

-In 1907 he published "Die Selbsterhitzung des heus: eine biologische Studie", in which he demonstrated that the phenomenon of "self-heating hay" was due to bacterial action.
+In 1907, he published "Die Selbsterhitzung des heus: eine biologische Studie", in which he demonstrated that the phenomenon of "self-heating hay" was due to bacterial action.
 The following is a list of his noteworthy written efforts: